 Planning for retirement is a life-long process

 While many recipients of equity compensation intend to use it to boost their savings and lifestyles, I find that many of them do not see it in the bigger picture of retirement savings and post-retirement withdrawal plans.
-Your stock grants can also affect decisions related to a 401(k), nonqualified deferred compensation, or an IRA.
+Your employee stock grants can also affect decisions related to a 401(k), non-qualified deferred compensation, ROTH or an IRA.

 Start by Taking a Disciplined Approach to Contributions to and the Management of Your 401(k) or Other Company-sponsored Retirement Plan

 Make it a goal to maximize your contributions to the tax-deferred plan provided by your employer.
-For 2019, the elective deferral (contribution) limit for employees who participate in 401(k) is $19,000.
-If you are over age 50 you can also make a $6,000 catch-up contribution.
-These limits will rise to $19,500 and $6,500, respectively, for 2020.
+For 2020, the elective deferral (contribution) limit for employees who participate in 401(k) is $19,500.
+If you are over age 50 you can also make a $6,500 catch-up contribution.
 Your employer may match all or a portion of your contributions.
 Regularly maximizing your saving in this manner is the first step in building retirement wealth.

 The second step is to manage your plan diligently using a systematic approach to risk assessment and your investment time horizon.
 A diversified portfolio that is allocated across numerous market sectors is likely to be less volatile and provide a more dependable rate of return than whatever default option your employer has chosen for your plan.
 Work with a qualified financial advisor on developing a strategy for your unique situation.
 The strategy should include a review and re-balancing of the portfolio of investment funds, at regular intervals.